 Clinical Applications Of Marshmallow:

-The rich mucilage content of marshmallow makes it useful for soothing, and protecting the mucus membranes of the body.
-The effects of marshmallows soothing and antinflammatory effects can be seen in the respiratory tract and digestive tract when consumed orally, and on the skin when used topically.
+The rich mucilage content of marshmallow makes it useful for soothing and protecting the mucous membranes of the body.
+The effects of marshmallows soothing and anti-inflammatory effects can be seen in the respiratory tract and digestive tract when consumed orally, and on the skin when used topically.
 Both the leaves and the roots can be used.